Complying With Canada’s Anti-Spam Law (CASL) - Foreign Organizations Doing Business in Canada Need to Pay Attention

 - Registered Users.
 If you can geolocate registered users visiting your online properties, flag as “Canadian “those who are determined to be located in Canada”.

-Visit our CASL Knowledge Page at www.mcinnescooper.com/services/privacy/casl/ and click on the Publications Tab to learn more about CASL.
+Visit our CASL Knowledge Page at www.mcinnescooper.com/services/privacy/casl/ and take a look at the Related Content to learn more about CASL.

 Please contact your McInnes Cooper lawyer or any member of our McInnes Cooper CASL Team to discuss this topic or any other legal issue.